40 Litres to Gallons UK: A thorough look to Volume Conversion

 Q: Is the conversion factor always exactly 4.54609?

 A: Yes, the conversion factor between one UK gallon and litres is precisely defined as 4.54609.
-However, for practical purposes, you may round to fewer decimal places depending on the required accuracy.
+That said, for practical purposes, you may round to fewer decimal places depending on the required accuracy.

 -